peterhinch/micropython-async/TUTORIAL.md

 The `queues` and `synchro` modules are optional, but are required to run all the examples below.

-The oficial approach is to use the `upip` utility as described [here](https://github.com/micropython/micropython-lib).
+The official approach is to use the `upip` utility as described [here](https://github.com/micropython/micropython-lib).
 Network enabled hardware has this included in the firmware so it can be run locally.
 This is the preferred approach.